 Below is a full report of our findings and methodology.

-An assessment was conducted by the Miami Lighthouse for the Blind from June 14 to June 16, 2022.
-The sample was comprised of the political candidates' official campaign websites as they appeared on those dates.
-Websites were assessed for accessibility to persons using assistive technology software such as screen readers.
-Candidate websites were ranked in order of accessibility.
-The process consisted of analyzing each website using the latest assistive technology screen reading software such as JAWS for Windows and the World-Wide Consortium (W3C) Website Accessibility Content Guidelines (WCAG v2.0/2.1) subset of 10 criteria.
+An assessment was conducted by the Miami Lighthouse for the blind on January 26, 2023.
+The sample consisted of the top six online and mobile payment services.
+Websites and apps were assessed for accessibility to persons using assistive technology software such as screen readers.
+Websites and apps were ranked in order of accessibility.
+The process consisted of analyzing each website using the latest assistive technology screen reading software such as JAWS for Windows and the World-Wide Consortium (WC3) Website Accessibility Content Guidelines (WCAG v2.0/2.1) subset of 10 criteria.
 The review was conducted by the CEO of Miami Lighthouse and her IT experts, all of whom are blind.
 Scoring was based on the following criteria and scale:

 In addition, if the specific criteria could not be verified using assistive technology software, then the score for that particular criteria would be a 1 for not accessible and if the criteria was fully verified using the assistive technology software throughout all pages on a site, then the score would be a 4 for fully accessible.

-All candidates should ensure their websites are fully ADA compliant and immediately put an accessibility statement on their page.
-This statement should reinforce their commitment to website accessibility and should provide a phone number and live email address for anyone needing assistance navigating the website.
+All online payment services should ensure their websites and apps are fully ADA compliant and immediately include an accessibility statement and accessibility widget on their websites and apps.
+In particular, the accessibility statement should reinforce their commitment to website accessibility and should provide a phone number and live email address for anyone needing assistance navigating the website.

 For more information, please contact Virginia Jacko, President and Chief Executive Officer at (305) 856-4176 or email@example.com.